|VPN||AVG Secure VPN|

 AVG Secure VPN shares a server network with Avast SecureLine VPN

 No review of AVG Secure VPN is complete without discussing past activities of the parent company.
 But first, let’s cover some background information.

 In 2016, Avast Software agreed to buy AVG.
-One result of that transaction is that AVG Secure VPN shares the same VPN server network as Avast Secureline VPN.
+One result of that transaction is that AVG Secure VPN shares the same VPN server network as Avast Secureline VPN (see our Avast VPN review).
 This reflects badly on AVG’s VPN because the Avast network is not large, nor is it particularly fast.
 In addition, the network has a limited capacity for streaming geo-blocked content and P2P (torrenting) activities.